 Summary.
 The bottom line is, you should carefully weigh all the factors before deciding to outsource to one of the countries in Latin America.

-• Eastern Europe and Caucasus (including Poland, Romania, Ukraine and Georgia)
+Eastern Europe and Caucasus (including Poland, Romania, Ukraine and Georgia)

 Advantages.
 The countries in this region are known for their high-quality IT education system and cutting-edge IT competencies, including software engineering, quality assurance, database, and data-science skills.
+Apart from that, IT specialists from this region are known for their high English proficiency and cultural values that closely match those in the West.

 Disadvantages.
 However, even with the governments backing the IT sector, the IT services rates might seem relatively expensive in comparison to the Asia-Pacific region.
 You can hire professionals for $30-$80 per hour.